Kagamma/evil-script/docs/syntax.md

 - If calls inside coroutines: Quit the current coroutine.
 When the script resumes the coroutine, it will continue at where yield's called.

+- If calls inside a thread: Yields the processor to other threads.

 - `yield (expression)` is equivalent to:
 ```
   result = expression